ckan/ckanext-dcat/README.md

 ## RDF DCAT Parser

-The `ckanext.dcat.parsers.RDFParser` class allows to read RDF serializations in different formats and extract CKAN dataset dicts.
+The `ckanext.dcat.processors.RDFParser` class allows to read RDF serializations in different formats and extract CKAN dataset dicts.
 It will look for DCAT datasets and distributions and create CKAN datasets and resources, as dictionaries that can be passed to [`package_create`](http://docs.ckan.org/en/latest/api/index.html#ckan.logic.action.create.package_create) or [`package_update`](http://docs.ckan.org/en/latest/api/index.html#ckan.logic.action.update.package_update).